miferg/miferg.github.io/docs/index.md

 I like to study microbial ecology and genomics mainly through **bioinformatics**.

-My current research aims to reclaim the uncharacterized protein content of metagenomic data in order to infer functional informaion at the protein level.
+My current research aims to reclaim the uncharacterized protein content of metagenomic data in order to infer functional information at the protein level.

 I am also working on a mine tailing bioremediation proyect analizing microbiome and RNASeq data to understand the establishment of pioneer plants in this toxic substrate.